hernanmd/pi/README.md

 # Description

-Pharo Install - A tool for installing Pharo Smalltalk packages
+Pharo Install - A tool for installing Pharo Smalltalk packages.

+PI is a MIT-pip-like library for Pharo Smalltalk.

 # Features